PhysicsTeacher.in

 A diode is the simplest semiconductor device.
 It allows electric current to flow in one direction but not the other.
 N-type and P-type silicon are not very effective when used in isolation; but when they are combined together, they yield some very interesting behavior at the junction.
 This is used in a diode.

-See also P-Type Semiconductors – revision notes
+See also The semiconductor Diode - Revision notes

 Scroll to top